Poyamohamadi/Color_Maker/README.md

 I would like to express my gratitude to the following individuals, organizations, and resources that have contributed to the development of this project:

-1. **CustomTkinter Community**:
-   - Special thanks to the developers and contributors of the [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) library for creating such a powerful and modern GUI toolkit.
-It has made building visually appealing desktop applications in Python much easier.
+- **CustomTkinter Library**: Thanks to the developers of `customtkinter` for creating a modern and customizable GUI toolkit.

-2. **Python Community**:
-   - The Python community continues to inspire with its vast ecosystem of libraries and tools.
-This project would not have been possible without the robust foundation provided by Python.
+- **Python Community**: Special thanks to the Python community for their support and resources.
 ---

 ## Contact